Get

 7. Wean Your Cat Off of Treats

-Until now, we’ve been using treats as an award.
-Once your feline is capable of coming to a level that you’re satisfied with, it is time to wean them off of the treats.
+Until now, we’ve been using treats as a reward.
+Once your feline is capable of coming to a level that you’re satisfied with, it is time to gradually reduce the treats.
 You don’t want to ask your cat to do more complex things without the treat reward, so it is best to wait until the very end of their training for this step.

 Keep training as you usually do, but only give treats every other time.
 Offer up praise and plenty of petting instead.
-Slowly reduce the number of times that you offer treats until you don’t have to offer them at all.
-Now you have a cat that will reliably come in nearly any situation without the need for treats.
-Don’t use a toy or something else as an award.
-You should use something that you will always have, such as your ability to give your cat attention.
+Use a variable reinforcement schedule.
+This means you will give your cat one time two or three treats for coming next time, offer only a pet, then a treat, and be unpredictable.
+This strengthens the behavior and keeps your cat motivated long-term.
+Don’t use a toy or something else as a reinforcer.
+You should use something that you will always have, such as your ability to give your cat attention, while still occasionally offering food reinforcers to maintain reliability.

 Your cat may be a bit confused at the beginning, but they shouldn’t stop coming.
 If they do, you’ve reduced the number of treats too quickly.
 Go back to giving treats every time, and then reduce the treats slowly.